Cuba's 7 Wonders

 Península de Guanacabibes

 The westernmost tip of Cuba, Guanacabibes is home to the unspoiled Parque Nacional Guanahacabibes, a UNESCO Biosphere Reserve.
-Guanacabibes is harder to access than other parts of the country - the only way in being a single pothole heavy road cut through a forest.
+Guanacabibes is harder to access than other parts of the country - the only way being a single pothole-heavy road cut through a forest.
 What the region lacks in amenities it more than makes up for in stellar diving, sea turtles and a rugged, blessedly tourist free coastline.

 Topes de Collantes